neandrake/medicom/readme.md

 # medicom #

 ## About ##
-The `medicom` library is a clean-room implementation of the more common parts of the DICOM file and network protocol.
+The `medicom` library is an implementation of the more common parts of the DICOM file and network protocol.
 This includes reading and writing DICOM files, decoding the PixelData element, and the DIMSE network protocol (C-ECHO, C-FIND, C-STORE, C-MOVE, C-GET).

 See the `medicom_tools` sub-crate for command-line utilities built to test out the library.